Best Places in the World for Drift Diving

 Too many people shy away from sites infamous for current.
 However, some of the most beautiful diving locations in the world are home to currents that constantly replenish the reef with abundant nutrients.
 Many forms of marine life can be sustained in these subsequent biodiversity hotspots, making the sometimes extra work worthwhile.
 You’ll find many animals in these places, from sponges and sea fans to manta rays and sharks, as well as tons of color in reefs with currents.

-Currents are very easy to get used to if you employ a couple of simple tips.
+A perfect example of this is Elphinstone Reef in the Red Sea.
+This offshore reef is found in the open sea, and on the right day, you can drift from one end to the other without any effort!
+Currents are easy to get used to if you employ simple tips.
 First of all, like all diving, buoyancy is key!
-If you can maintain proper buoyancy and avoid any excessive kicking or sculling you’ll move much more slowly than your fellow divers.
+If you can maintain proper buoyancy and avoid excessive kicking or sculling, you’ll move much more slowly than your fellow divers.
 Fighting the current is futile, rather, those that do best in the current are those that embrace it.
 Unlike other types of diving, drift diving is the time to embrace stillness and let the ocean do all the work for you.
-Staying perpendicular to the current will also keep your speed down as well as staying near any bottom topography where the friction results in a slightly slower current.
-Also don’t forget to bring the proper fins - split fins won’t do you any good with a 3 knot current ripping you along!
+Staying perpendicular to the current will keep your speed down and stay near any bottom topography where the friction results in a slightly slower current.
+Also, don’t forget to bring the proper fins - split fins won’t do you much good with a 3-knot current ripping you along!